dsforza96/tree-gen/README.md

 - `-di float` to specify the radius of influence
 - `-dk float` to specify the kill distance
 - `-i int` to specify the max number of iterations
+- `-l path` to specify the leaves/flowers texture to use in the generation
 - `-o path` to specify the output directory
 - the crown shape can be chosen from the following options:
     - `CONE`: specifying the crown's height